sonic-net/sonic-mgmt/tests/common/plugins/conditional_mark/README.md

 In `pytest_collection` hook function, it reads the specified conditions file and collect some basic facts that can be used in condition evaluation.
 The loaded information is stored in pytest object `session.config.cache`.

-In `pytest_collection_modifyitems`, it checks each collected test item (test case).
-For each item, it searches for all matches which are included in test case name in the conditions content.
+In `pytest_collection_modifyitems`, each collected test item (test case) is examined.
+For each item, all potential matching conditions found based on the test case name are identified.
-If a match is found, and the mark is the only one in all matches, then it will add the mark to test case based on conditions.
-Otherwise, we will use the mark in longest match.
+If a match is found and its mark is unique across all matches, the corresponding mark will be added to the test case.
+If there are multiple matches, the mark from the longest match is used.
-Different marks in multiple files are allowed.
-If different marks are found, all of them will be added to the test item(test case).
+Different marks across multiple files are allowed.

 ## How to use `--mark-conditions-files`
 `--mark-conditions-files` supports exactly file name such as `tests/common/plugins/conditional_mark/test_mark_conditions.yaml` or the pattern of the file name such as `tests/common/plugins/conditional_mark/test_mark_conditions*.yaml` which will collect all files under the path `tests/common/plugins/conditional_mark` named as `test_mark_conditions*.yaml`.